The Silent Killer

 - Jackson has a 7% higher rate of newly diagnosed cases of kidney failure than the national average.

 - More than 75% of African Americans in Jackson who have kidney failure also have diabetes or hypertension.

 Kidney disease can be a silent killer.
 There are often no symptoms until the disease has progressed to the latest stages.
 By the time it is diagnosed, patients are often in End-Stage Renal Disease (ESRD) and require dialysis or transplant to live.

 Are You at Risk?

 If you have diabetes, high blood pressure, or a family history of kidney disease, you are considered at risk.
-Ask your doctor for two tests, 1) a urine test to check for protein in the urine, and 2) a blood test to check your creatinine level.
+Additionally, African American and Hispanic individuals are at greater risk for developing CKD.
+Talk to your doctor about the tests available to measure kidney function: 1) a urine test to check for protein in the urine, and 2) a blood test to check your creatinine level.
 From this, your GFR (glomerular filtration rate) can be calculated.
-If you do not have a doctor, please call the Mississippi Kidney Foundation to find when the next free screening will be offered in your area.

 Five Stages of Kidney Disease